Chiba University: Faculties

+Liberal Arts and Sciences

+The College of Liberal Arts and Sciences (CLAS) was established in 2016 as the 10th faculty of Chiba University.
+Its principal mission is to contribute to solving complex global issues for which no single field of study can provide adequate answers.
+Another task is to help shape our global society.

 Letters

 The Faculty of Letters offers courses in the fields of national and international languages, literature, history, psychology, anthropology, and in the relatively new fields of cross-cultural studies, information science and theoretical linguistics.

 Education

 The Faculty of Education dates back to the year 1872, the year of the establishment of the modern educational system in Japan, and has the longest history in this university.

 Law, Politics and Economics

 The Faculty of Law, Politics and Economics is unique among Chiba University faculties in that it conducts research and education in social sciences.
 The Faculty consists of four Majors: Major in Law, Economics, Management and Accounting, Politics and Policy Studies.
 Students enrolled in one Major will take courses offered in other majors to develop comprehensive and interdisciplinary understandings of various social phenomena at hand.

 Science

 The Faculty of Science comprises five departments and in active in both education and research.
 It offers a diversity of programs ranging from introductory courses for absolute beginners, via multi-disciplinary subjects, to pioneering sciences and their applications for more advanced learners.
 The Faculty helps students become all-round scientists, experts and/or assets to the industry and communities.